FA Cup Final: Who wins the battle at Wembley?

 Head to Head Stats

-Arsenal have won on 76 occasions, Chelsea 65, with 59 draws shared.
+Arsenal has won on 76 occasions, Chelsea 65, with 59 draws shared.

-Of their FA Cup clashes, Arsenal have won nine to Chelsea’s five, with six draws.
+Of their FA Cup clashes, Arsenal has won nine to Chelsea’s five, with six draws.

 Arsenal and Chelsea contested the 2017 FA Cup Final, with the Gunners winning 2-1 thanks to goals from Alexis Sanchez and Aaron Ramsey either side of a Diego C

 Bernd Leno is aiming to return to training soon, but will not be ready for the final and that means Emi Martinez will remain in goal.